Overview

 4. Training and development

 In any organisation, continuous learning involves growth through various learning events and experiences for individual employees, teams, and the organisation as a whole.
 HR plays a vital role in developing a culture of continuous learning.
-Identifying training and development needs and arranging employee training and development programs is part of the learning process.
+Identifying training and development needs and arranging employee training and development programs are part of the learning process.
 A system that fosters an environment conducive to learning through experience, coaching, mentoring, self-learning, and training and development is essential in a learning organisation.
 HR is the main organiser, director, and controller of learning.
 Learning must be applied to processes to bring about improvements.
 Once again, HR has successfully added value to the organisation.

 HR can add value by properly formulating and implementing these critical functions, thus supporting organisational strategy.
 Having the right tools to manage all aspects of employee compensation is vital, and Benepass offers a guide that compares the best benefits administration software.